voightachrome/voightachrome.github.io/Why I Use a Flip-Phone in 2025.md

-## Why a Dumb Phone?
+## Why a Dumbphone?
 In the Summer of 2025, I decided to buy a flip phone.
 I was first introduced to the concept of a "dumb" phone in 2023 through a video by [James Scholz](https://www.youtube.com/watch?v=0f8qXtm_WKI&).
-He talked about how he used dumb phones to prioritize his time and attention, so he could spend more time on the things that were important to him.
+He talked about how he used dumbphones to prioritize his time and attention, so he could spend more time on the things that were important to him.

 ![My image[right]](https://github.com/user-attachments/assets/743c53da-745d-441b-aca8-f7edb662c4f4)